Content

 Kinark is pleased to be delivering the Entry to School program through the York Simcoe Autism Network (YSAN)

-The Entry to School (ETS) program supports children with Autism Spectrum Disorder (ASD) between the ages of three and six years old who are entering kindergarten or grade one for the first time.
+The Entry to School (ETS) program supports children with autism between the ages of three and six years old who are entering kindergarten or grade one for the first time.

 Learn more about Entry to School Program